marjacob/python-template/README.md

 	make lint

+#### Executing the Python REPL
+You can launch the interactive Python interpreter from inside the virtual environment.

+	make repl

 #### Executing your code
 To execute your code inside the virtual environent, issue `make run`.
 Unfortunately, this command does not support any arguments (yet).

 	make run

-#### Installing pinned packages
-Destroy the virtual environment and rebuild it using the packages and versions specified in the `requirements.txt` file.

-	make restore

 #### You made a mess of it
 Destroy the virtual environment and all cache files.